CLU-MSCP/bedics/01-Theory/dsurch1.md

 > *"Theories are nets cast to catch what we call the 'world': to rationalize, to explain, and to master it.
 We endeavor to make the mesh ever finer and finer."* - Karl Popper

 Theory is the story or narrative we apply to better understand the world.
 Theories are a blend of intuition and empirical data.
 In popular culture, it is common to hear someone say "Oh, that's just theory" and wave a dismissing hand.
-In dosing so, they are suggesting that theory is simply philosophy with no empirical data and thus of little value.
-Instead, theory is best understood as a blend of intuition and data.
+In doing so, they are suggesting that theory is simply philosophy with no empirical data and consequently of little value.
+Instead, theory is best understood as a blend of philosophy and data.
 Data and philosophy have a reciprocal relationship.
 Data inform our thoughts and our thoughts inform how we search and interpret our data.
 Data can come from all sources including personal experience, case studies, qualitative narrative, field experiments, surveys, or experimentation.

 *****

-**Get to know a Theory**
+**Get to Know a Theory**

 Researchers often feel pressure to come up with a novel and exciting new idea.
-There can be a sense of pressure to be unique and to say something new.
 Contrary to this idea, much of science involves the testing of theory which, for the most part, has already been laid out for the researcher.
 Simply knowing and caring about theory will provide any researcher with enough questions to study for a lifetime.
-For example, there are likely many branches of the theory that are either unexplored or underexplored.
-If you know a theory then the hypotheses and your future work will reveal themselves.
+There are likely, for example, many branches of any given theory that are either unexplored or underdeveloped.
+If you know a theory well then the hypotheses and your future work will reveal themselves.
+Lastly, please do not underestimate the importance of replication.
+Statistical significance is not a guarantee for replication.

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/kuhn.jpg" alt="kuhn" align="right" style="width: 20%; height: 20%; margin:8px">

-A great book on the topic of theory was written by Thomas Kuhn called "The Structure of Scientific Revolutions."
+A great book on the topic of theory itself was written by Thomas Kuhn called "The Structure of Scientific Revolutions."
 In this book he reviews the topic of "normal science" as problem solving and how impactful a community can be on our data analytic decisions.

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/dk.jpg" alt="dk" align="left" style="width: 20%; height: 20%; margin:8px">

 Another book of interest was written by the Nobel Prize winning psychologist Daniel Kahneman that chronicles his work with Amos Tversky.
 In this book Kahneman discusses the importance of our natural thinking styles as they influence how we interpret and collect data.

 *****

 **Theory as Motivation**

 Working with a specific theory can be exciting and motivational.
-It's fun to believe in something, identify with it, and attempt to challenge it by conducting research and contributing to a larger body of knowledge.
+It's fun to believe in something, identify with it, and attempt to change it by conducting research and contributing to the field.
 It also places an emphasis on knowing the *truth* rather than simply looking for, and likely finding, associations that require post-hoc explanations.
 The *random* search for findings based on underdeveloped thought has been referred to as [dustbowl empiricism](https://dictionary.apa.org/dustbowl-empiricism).

-As a undergraduate and graduate student, I (Jamie) was motivated not only by my advisor but the pursuit of understanding a theory.
+As a undergraduate and graduate student, I (Jamie) was motivated not only by my advisor but by the pursuit of understanding a theory.

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/HSS.png" alt="HSS" align="right" style="width: 20%; height: 20%; margin:8px">

 I spent most of my years walking around campus with the work of Harry Stack Sullivan in my back pocket.
-I appreciated is focus on close relationships consistent with object relations and his human approach to schizoprhenia.
-However, it wasn't until I read the work of Lorna Smith Benjamin that allowed me to see clear ways of testing concepts related to his theory and specifically those related to personality disorders.
+I appreciated his focus on close relationships and his human approach to schizoprhenia.
+However, it wasn't until I read the work of Lorna Smith Benjamin that I was able to see clear methods of testing the application of interpersonal theory to personality disorders.

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/LSB.png" alt="HSS" align="left" style="width: 20%; height: 20%; margin:8px">

-I never felt at a loss for questions to answer because I knew the theory well enough to know that many of the branches were unexplored or greatly in need of replication.
+In study interpersonal theory, I never felt at a loss for questions to answer because I knew the theory well enough to know that many of the branches were unexplored or greatly in need of replication.
 There was no pressure to come up with a new idea or be unique.
-The focus was on the truth of the theory more than anything else.
-In addition, such a commitment also connected me with a professional community filled with people to share my ideas and present my work.
+The focus was on the truth and developing good research methods.
+Lastly, by committing early to a theory I was able to find a professional community filled with people to share my ideas with and present my work to at conferences and in journals.

 <br>